 Treating staple foods with respect

 Bread is currently undergoing a renaissance from its almost tasteless, chemically enhanced, sliced boxed version sealed in plastic.
 Not that long ago gastronomic restaurants focused more on the wildest flavour combinations from bacon twists, through cheese cougères to pig’s blood buns than the grain from which it was actually made.
 Robuchon is so culinary yesteryear.
 Now Chad Robertson of the San Francisco Tartine Bakery inspires chefs and bakeries from London (Spring restaurant, E2 Bakery) to Melbourne, myself included.
 You will see the loafs being shaped at their Manufactory, but also witness a bread baking demonstration at the upscale Blue Hill restaurant at the Stonebarns farm.
 At Perennial, they work with the Land Institute which developed a perennial grain called kernza, from which they bake a delicious sourdough with a firm crust and moist centre.
 In the heart of Vienna, Joseph bakery lures the passers-by in through the fragrance of their organic bread prepared traditionally from the starter.
+In Prague, Eska bakes incredible slow loafs according to traditional methods.
 The real bread is back!

 Water is a huge component of our environmental stewardship.
 A customer friendly approach is serving filtered tap water in places where local source is healthy enough (forget India and some African countries).
 Plastic bottles and the luxury-evoking water shipped from Fiji to New York are just spoiled consumer marketing.
 Most farm to table restaurants have turned to filtered water or at least give you a choice between bottled and local tap water.
 From the casual barn at the Farmstead in Napa Valley, to the elegant dining at Telepan in New York, no Evian or Fiji in sight.